-Rib injuries usually heal themselves in a few weeks.
+Rib injuries like a bruised rib usually heal themselves in a few weeks.
 Good painkillers are important so that you can breathe and cough comfortably while the injury heals.
 After a rib injury, if you feel unwell or more breathless than usual, obtain medical advice urgently.
 This leaflet is for non-severe rib injuries where patients do not require hospital admission.
 It does not cover severe or multiple injuries where inpatient treatment is needed.
 Injuries with more than three broken ribs may be the severe type.

 What are rib injuries and who gets them?